 I gave a company an idea in writing.
-It said it was not interested.
-Then it ended up making a similar product -- some minor changes, same name -- and selling it in many stores.
+The company told me they were not interested.
+Shortly thereafter, the company ended up making a similar product—some minor changes, same name—and selling it in many stores.
 What can I do?

-If you did not sign a nondisclosure agreement (and your idea is not protected under intellectual property laws), you still may be able to argue that a confidential agreement was implied if:
+If you did not sign a nondisclosure agreement (and your idea is not protected under intellectual property laws), you will likely have a difficult time establishing "ownership."
+However, you still may be able to argue that a confidential agreement was implied if:

-Although a confidential relationship can be implied, that is always more difficult to prove than showing a relationship based upon a written nondisclosure agreement.
+Although a confidential relationship can be implied, it is always more difficult to prove than showing a relationship based upon a written nondisclosure agreement.

 Without a nondisclosure agreement or intellectual property protection, however, your chances of obtaining damages from the company are slim.

 Need a lawyer?
 Start here.